-A milestone in the life of a cyclist is riding the "century;" 100 miles in a day.
+A milestone in the life of a cyclist is riding the “century”, or 100 miles in a day.
 It is a right of passage that many cyclists long to attain.
-While riding 100 miles in a day may sound extreme to a non-cyclist, it is not unthinkable.
+While riding 100 miles may sound extreme to a non-cyclist, it is not unthinkable.
 Almost any casual cyclist can complete a century if they follow a comprehensive training routine.

 There are several things to consider in order to have a trouble-free century.
 They include:

 - The right food

 - The right attitude